-The dreaded holiday is here.
-Today millions of Americans in relationships will go overboard buying their significant others chocolates, flowers, and diamonds, and it will leave the singles in a rut of despair, reflecting on their singleness and loneliness even more than before.
+The dreaded holiday is almost here.
+Tomorrow, millions of Americans in relationships will go overboard buying their significant others chocolates, flowers, and diamonds, and it will leave the singles in a rut, reflecting on their singleness and loneliness even more than before.
 Valentine's Day is not an easy thing to face as a single person, and while some say it's too commercialized, many are reminded of the love they don't have...at least not yet.

 Looking to the world to define love and romance will only leave your tired and lonely heart feeling more miserable.
 Rather, see your loneliness as a reminder to search for satisfaction in Christ.
 Let your sadness transform into joy as you dwell on the ultimate sacrifice Christ paid for your sins.
 True love is at the heart of the Gospel.

 Don't dread February 14th, but rather, look at it as another day to glorify the One who loved you so much He died for you.